EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Data

 For the trained metric, we fine-tune a $\text{BERT}_\text{BASE}$ binary classifier~\cite{bert} on the LCCC dataset~\cite{lccc} to recognize whether a response is appropriate for a given context.
-We get 93.0\% accuracy and 0.86 F1 score on the test set.
-In the evaluation, we use the classification probability of the ``appropriate'' class as the relevance score:
+The log-probability of the ``Appropriate'' class can be treated as the relevance score:

-Compared to the untrained metric relying on the exact overlapping, the trained metric better estimates the semantic relevance.
+Compared to the untrained metric, the trained metric better estimates the semantic relevance.

-\paragraph{Fluency Score} We compute the probability of each sentence in our dataset using statistical models based on \texttt{kenlm} \footnote{\url{https://github.com/kpu/kenlm}}.
-The mean fluency score over sentences of a dialogue session is defined as
+\paragraph{Fluency Score} We compute the probability of each utterance in the dialogue corpus using statistical models based on \texttt{kenlm} \footnote{\url{https://github.com/kpu/kenlm}}.
+The mean fluency score of a dialogue session is defined as:

-where $n$ is the utterance number of the session and $u_i = w_1^iw_2^i\cdots w_{|u_i|}^i$ is the $i$-th utterance.
+where $n$ is the utterance number of the session and $u_i = w_1^iw_2^i\cdots w_{\mid u_i \mid}^i$ is the $i$-th utterance.

-\paragraph{Entertainment Tendency} The Chinese social media platform contains many undesired information exchanges about entertainment stars and fans, which are unusual in daily conversations.
-Therefore, we compute the ratio of dialogues involving Chinese stars to measure the entertainment tendency.
-This also reflects the domain diversity of the dataset to some extent.
+\paragraph{Entertainment Tendency} The Chinese social media platforms contain many undesired information exchanges about entertainment, which are uncommon in daily conversations.
+Therefore, we compute the ratio of dialogues involving Chinese stars to measure the entertainment tendency as an aspect of the domain diversity of the dataset.